Siyaaan/TheVaultOfCuriosity/Understanding is a process, not an outcome.md

 always be in movement in your knowledge, don't stop. this is related to keep improving even if it is 1%.

 remember when you failed

+don't label yourself when you failed, just go fix the issue. this also relates to an activity I couldn't answer simply because I literally got mindblanked.

+ITS ALL PART OF THE PROCESS